catseye/The-Platform/USAGE.markdown

 *   On systems with EFI, you might have to enable "Legacy Booting".
 *   Similarly, you might have to disable "Secure Boot".

+You might also have a key you can hold down during boot to get a "boot menu" which lets you select the device to boot from (for me, it's F9.)

+But systems vary so much at this level that I don't know how much more I can say on the topic of coaxing your computer to boot from a USB stick.
+Search the web for more information, and especially for information specifically for your model of computer.

 ...

 When NetBSD does boot, for the first time, you'll get an error message like